 The bottom and right parts describe characteristics of the Phase Personality (so if you recognise your behaviour under stress in the right part of one of the six PCM Personality Types Summary drawings, then probably that might be your Phase Personality Type.
 And then you would need to take care and meet the Psychological Needs at the bottom of the drawing, in order to ‘charge your batteries’ and become productive again.

-*By signing up for the Workshop you get: *
+By signing up for the Open Process Communication Model Training Course you get:

 — Access to the closed Facebook Group where we’ll discuss what we learn, our homework and any questions and insights

-— Access to the recordings, in case you miss any session
+— Access to the recordings for a limited time, in case you miss any session

 Send me a message if you have any questions or…